eriksk/GitHubGameOff2018/README.md

 ### IN DEVELOPMENT

-This game is in development and will be released the 1st of December 2018 on [https://itch.io](itch.io)
+This game is in development and will be released the 1st of December 2018 on [itch.io](https://itch.io)

 ### Tech

-* Engine - Unity
+* Game Engine - Unity
+* 3D Models - home made
+* Textures - home made
+* Music/sfx - home made
+* Animations/Physics - home made + unity
+* PostFX - Unity PostProcessing Stack

 #### Animations